Our farm is beautiful

-Our feijoa journey started in 2007 when we started planting a few acres of our Sunshine Coast hinterland farm with around 700 feijoa trees.
+Our feijoa journey started in 2007 when we started planting a hectare of our Sunshine Coast hinterland farm with around 750 feijoa trees.
 We chose feijoas because we love eating them and wanted to bring a new healthy new taste to Australia.
-Luckily we found lots of other feijoa lovers along the way and we sell most of our luscious tree-ripened fruit from our farm gate in March each year.
-We also sell to local shops and organic wholesalers, and send some feijoas direct to your door via couriers.
+Luckily we found lots of other feijoa lovers along the way and we now sell our luscious tree-ripened certified-organic fruit from our farm gate in March each year.

 Sally and Peter

 Feijoas originated in the forests of South America and are fragrant smooth-skinned green sub- tropical tree fruit that have creamy sweet jelly centres.
 They are part of the Myrtle family, which includes other fragrant plants such as eucalyptus, allspice, guavas, and cloves.
 Their distinctive complex flavour has been likened to a mix of strawberries, pineapple and guavas, with undertones of quince, lemon and mint.
-In Australia they are sometimes known as pineapple guavas.
 The unique complexity and fragrance of the feijoa is the reason they are so versatile and addictive, with uses ranging from just munching them by the dozen to making beautiful perfumes.

 In New Zealand Feijoas are a major horticultural industry and most homes have a feijoa tree in their back yard, so if you are a Kiwi you’ll know all this … just skip to the bit at the end about how to buy them….

-Aussies pronounce the fruit as “FAY-Jo-ahs”, Kiwis say “FEE-Jo-ahs”, but its really a Latin word that should sound something like “ f-JHO-as” with a husky voice!
+Aussies pronounce the fruit as “FAY-Jo-ahs”, Kiwis say “FEE-Jo-ahs”, but its really a sexy Latin word that should sound something like “ f-JSHO-as” with a husky voice!